Step up to second year

 Top tip!
 The Skills for Learning Reading Guide contains advice on approaches to university reading.
 Try downloading one of the note-making worksheets to help you take effective notes.

-Find out more about what to expect in your second year by enrolling on to the Library’s new online module, Second Year Study Smart, available on MyBeckett.
+Find out more about what to expect in your second year by enrolling on to the Library’s online module, Second Year Study Smart, available on MyBeckett.
 You'll hear about the second year experience from staff and students and also find advice on assignments, skills development and wellbeing.